 The semichemical processes are more recent developments.
-They obtain their name from the fact that the chips are merely softened by the chemical and then reduced to pulp by mechanical action.
+They obtain their name from the fact that the chips are merely softened by steam or chemicals and then reduced to pulp by mechanical action.
 The chemical solutions used may vary.
 A neutral sodium sulfite solution is used principally although either alkaline sulfate or acid sulfite liquors are applicable.
 The yield of pulp is relatively high, from 70 to 80 percent of the weight of wood.
-The main use of the semichemical processes at present is in the production of corrugating board stock from extracted chestnut chips, lower-grade wrappings, and insulating board.
+The main use of the semichemical processes at present is in the production of corrugating board stock from hardwoods, lower-grade wrappings, roofing felt, and insulating board.
+Experiments have shown semichemical pulps from some species to be suitable for strong liner board and other higher strength products.
+Experiments have also shown the possibilities of bleaching semichemical pulps as well as their adaptability in making newsprint, glassine, tissues, and bond and book papers.